Money and duty free for Panama

 Credit cards

 MasterCard and Visa are the most commonly used, but American Express and Diners Club are also accepted.
 While you will be able to use credit cards in higher end hotels and restaurants, anywhere smaller or more local will not have the facilities, and it is wise to always have some cash to tide you over.
-Many of the islands, including Isla de Coiba and Isla Contadora, have no banks and no cash machines, so carrying cash is essential.
+Many of the islands, including Isla de Coiba and Isla Contadora, do not have banks, so carrying cash is essential.

 ATM